jeanettie/code_louisville_django/README.md

 You are now ready to take what you have learned from the Django Treehouse modules and convert the FEWD content to be served via the Django backend.

-# Solution
-In your parent Django Directory you should begin by creating two templates one for all pages to inherit from including the header and footer, and one for the homepage.

-Next following the Django app model we can create a Menus and Newsletters app for us to handle Louie Pizza's menu and newsletter.

-Within the Menus

-Within the Newsletters

-# Running the solution project
+# Running the project
-If you just want to run the project (assuming Python is on your system and pipenv) in your terminal:
+If you just want to run the project (assuming Python is on your system and virtualenv) in your terminal:

     git clone https://github.com/AlexHagerman/code_louisville_django.git
     cd code_louisville_django
+    virtualenv env
+    activate env
-    pipenv install
+    pip install -r requirements.txt
-    cd LouiePizza
-    pipenv shell
     python manage.py migrate
     python manage.py runserver